 If step 2 fails, user1 with the domain2 domain is tried.

 If step 3 fails, user1 with the domain3 domain is tried.

-move the domains back to the left column in order to resolve this issue.
+If your configuration is similar to what this document describes, move the domains back to the left column in order to resolve this issue.